 Finally, a difference between the courtroom analogy and our justification should be mentioned.
 In the courtroom analogy, the basis of the man’s acquittal was his innocence.
 Our right to eternal life, however, is not based simply upon the removal of our sins in Christ but also on the positive obedience (righteousness) of Christ reckoned to our account.
 In justification, to use an analogy from the life of Joseph, we are not simply set free from prison but are made rulers of Egypt.
 Innocence by itself would set us free from hell, but would not secure for us a title to heavenly and eternal glory.
 That is based upon the positive righteousness of Christ.

-For those who hold to views of justification different from that described above the question which needs to be raised is this: Are you denying that God gives us a title to eternal life on the basis (in the sense described above) of the righteousness of Christ alone, or are you simply saying that the term justification is not the best way to describe this reality?
+For those who hold to views of justification different from that described above the question which needs to be raised is this: are you denying that God gives us a title to eternal life on the basis (in the sense described above) of the righteousness of Christ alone, or are you simply saying that the term justification is not the best way to describe this reality?
 Are you using simply “justification” to refer to both the reality described above as well as our inner transformation or are you saying that our title to eternal life is, in part, based upon (in the sense described above) the transformation that God works in us?
 In a nutshell, do you affirm that our right to eternal life is based (in the sense described above) upon the alien righteousness of Christ alone received through faith alone in Christ alone and not at all on the moral transformation that God works in us?
+Let us never forget that it is only through Christ Jesus that we have been justified, and not through our own works.

 - John Calvin, Institutes, III, XI, 2.